 - Property damage

 Medical bills are often high for pedestrian accidents.
 Unlike drivers, those walking on foot don’t have the protection of a vehicle.
 Nothing is protecting them from the force of an accident.
 You’ll want to consider all the ways your injuries impact your finances and life.
 Our Macon pedestrian accident lawyers can help you do that.

 Most injured pedestrians are not fit to handle legal details.
-While you recover, we’ll focus on building and winning your case.
+So, while you recover, we’ll focus on building and winning your case.